 Easy Vegan Spaghetti Bolognese

-A simple, budget and very tasty classic stand-by with the choice of soya-based veggiemince or whole lentils - and with everything available from a supermarket!
+A simple, budget and very tasty classic stand-by with the choice of either soya-based veggiemince or whole lentils - and with everything available from a supermarket!

 (NB Quorn mince not yet vegan but frozen Linda McCartney, Fry's and supermarket own-brands are.
 Tesco, Asda, Sainsbury's etc etc all carry their own range.
 There are also packet Bolognese mixes if you're in a real hurry!).